nfdi4plants/ARC-Symposium/arc_run_rocrate_galaxy/README.md

 Research Object Crates (RO-Crates), specifically **Workflow RO-Crates** and **Workflow Run RO-Crates**, are essential standards for capturing and exchanging metadata about workflows and their executions.
 Similarly, [ARCs](https://arc-rdm.org/) use RO-Crate profiles designed to be compatible with the existing [Workflow Run RO-Crate](https://www.researchobject.org/workflow-run-crate/) and [Workflow RO-Crate](https://about.workflowhub.eu/Workflow-RO-Crate/) specifications.
 This compatibility is ensured when profile recommendations are followed.

 One goal is, that ARCs which include [Galaxy](https://galaxyproject.org/) workflows, should be convertable to **Workflow and Workflow Run RO-Crates** that they can be imported and executed by Galaxy.
-While profile descriptions exist ([see example profile](https://github.com/nfdi4plants/arc-wr-ro-crate-profile/blob/harmonize/profile/arc_wr_ro_crate.md)), practical examples are lacking.
+[The proposed ARC WR RO-Crate profile](https://github.com/nfdi4plants/arc-wr-ro-crate-profile/blob/harmonize/profile/arc_wr_ro_crate.md) already meets most of the requirements outlined so far and can be adapted for further requirements that may arise during the actual implementation process.
+Already known additional requirements with proposed solutions are decribed below.
+An example [ro-crate-metadata.json](https://github.com/nfdi4plants/ARC-Symposium/blob/main/arc_run_rocrate_galaxy/ro-crate-metadata.json) for visualization and testing purposes is included as well.

 Additional technical challenges include: